 Other treatment styles that are being explored include an HRT-enhanced acceptance and commitment therapy (ACT) and an HRT and stimulus control-enhanced version of dialectical behavior therapy (DBT); so far, the latter has only been studied with hair pulling.1

-It can be helpful to use an online therapist directory to find a therapist that specializes in CBT or HRT in your area.
+It can be helpful to use an online therapist directory to find the right therapist that specializes in CBT or HRT in your area.

 Medication